 Agency engineers and analysts pull information from a variety of sources before adding value through GIS to produce data suitable for supporting our engineering and analysis functions.
 SDDCTEA engineers and analysts add value to transportation infrastructure data sets by estimating the military load classification (MLC) of road bridges and the throughput capacities of roadways in terms of vehicles forward per day.

 One significant source of data is imagery.
-SDDCTEA makes use of both unclassified and classified imagery from the National Geospatial-Intelligence Agency (NGA).
-The Agency's imagery analyst provides imagery exploitation expertise for identifying and measuring infrastructure attributes relevant to deployment capability analysis.
+SDDCTEA makes use of both commercial and government satellite imagery.
+The Agency's analysts provide imagery exploitation expertise for identifying and measuring infrastructure attributes relevant to deployment capability analysis.
 SDDCTEA also uses imagery as a "backdrop" within GIS for digitizing the spatial aspects of deployment-related features of installations and seaports.

 SDDCTEA's transportation infrastructure data mission is in direct support of its engineering and analysis functions.
-However, to the extent this data may be beneficial to other organizations; we are making use of the internet to provide access to our transportation infrastructure data.
-The Transportation Geospatial Information System (TGIS) is a GIS-based web application for providing real-time status of the Defense Transportation System (DTS), to include roads, rail, and other deployment-relevant facilities.
-Refer to TGIS to obtain access to much of the SDDCTEA GIS-based transportation infrastructure data via the JDPAC/TEA GIS Gateway.
+However, to the extent this data may be beneficial to other organizations, we provide external access to the Agency's GIS-based transportation infrastructure data via the JDPAC/TEA GIS Gateway.